-The overall construction of this framework aims to find a physical practice for choreography and performance that is neither concerned with the composition of movements in time and space nor using dance to illustrate an idea or a concept, but with the relations which weave between movements together as the source of material for this dance.
+The overall construction of this framework is a physical practice for choreography and performance that is neither concerned with the composition of form in time and space nor using dance to illustrate an idea or a concept, but instead concerned with the relations that weave between movements as the source of material for this dance.

 Theses in-betweens, or relations, are composite of what I call raw materials.
 These raw materials, are what constitute the body, the stuffs it is made of, its physicality, its effects and affects before there forms of appearance are determined, before the premise of their discourse and interpretation, and the definition of what is worthy is fixed.

-These relations are understood as particular deviations from the norms.
+Raw materials are commonly understood as particular deviations from the norms.
 They have been render unimportant relative to a particular conceptualisation of dance.
-From a broader perspective, what is render unimportant in one framework of knowledge may turn out to be the departing point of a developing new/other framework of knowledge.
+From a broader perspective, what is render unimportant in one framework of knowledge, may turn out to be the departing point of a developing new/other framework of knowledge.

 How to get out of the way of our own dancing though these in-betweens.
-We will ourselves to be the medium for these raw materials for a dance to appear, rather than having dance to be a medium for ourselves to appear.
-Taking the idea of medium one step further, we will work on the invisible things that these dancing raw materials makes visible.
+How will we ourselves be the medium for these raw materials for a dance to appear, rather than having dance to be a medium for ourselves to appear.
+Taking the idea of medium one step further, how will we work on the invisible things that these dancing raw materials makes visible.